The Power of Love in the Workplace: Tips for Making Your Team Feel Special this Valentine's Day

 Personalised benefits are becoming more and more important (50% of employees would actually accept a reduction in pay for more tailored benefits), whilst we’re also seeing more trialling of things like unlimited holidays and a 4-day week.
 When done well, these initiatives can be great ways to make your organisation stand out in the recruitment market whilst also helping your existing colleagues find a better balance and become more productive.

 And if you are able to revisit your approach to pay, we recommend a framework that is transparent, instils trust and confidence, removes opportunities for bias and inequity, whilst providing enough flexibility for you to make decisions based on affordability and the financial climate.

-Create opportunities for gratitude and peer-recognition
+Create opportunities for recognition

 Creating ways for colleagues to show each other how much they appreciate and value one another is a really powerful yet simple way to drive happiness at work.
 For example, dedicating some wall space in a communal area where people can write messages of appreciation, and posting a picture of it to Teams or Slack at the end of the week can help people to feel connected and valued.
 You could even create a virtual version of this for remote teams.
 Or, take it a step further and have cards printed that colleagues can send to one another to show their appreciation (even better if they are based on your organisation’s values/purpose).

 A little notebook, handwritten card, chocolate, nice coffee, or even free lunch/snacks can be inexpensive and simple ways to show appreciation for colleagues.
 As well as during big holidays like Christmas and Easter, surprise gifts can have a huge impact on colleague’s happiness and feelings of recognition at work.
 Why not encourage managers to set aside a little bit of their budget every few weeks for small tokens of appreciation like this and see how it impacts the team?